Good Golly, Miss Molly

 "Good Golly, Miss Molly" is a rock 'n' roll song first recorded in 1956 by American musician Little Richard and released in January 1958 as Specialty single 624, and later on Little Richard in March 1958.

 The song, a jump blues, was written by John Marascalco and producer Robert "Bumps" Blackwell.
 Although it was first recorded by Little Richard, Blackwell produced another version by the Valiants, who imitated the fast first version recorded by Little Richard, not released at that time.
 Although the Valiants' version was released first (in 1957), Little Richard had the hit, reaching No. 4.
+In Canada it reached No. 8.
 Like all his early hits, it quickly became a rock 'n' roll standard and has subsequently been recorded by hundreds of artists.
 The song is ranked No. 92 on the Rolling Stone magazine's list of the 500 Greatest Songs of All Time.

 Song origin

 Little Richard first heard the phrase "Good golly, Miss Molly" from a Southern DJ named Jimmy Pennick.
 He modified the lyrics into the more suggestive "Good golly, Miss Molly/You sure like to ball."
 Little Richard himself later claimed that he took Ike Turner's piano intro from his influential 1951 rock and roll song "Rocket 88", and used it for "Good Golly, Miss Molly".
 "I always liked that record," Richard recalled, "and I used to use the riff in my act, so when we were looking for a lead-in to 'Good Golly, Miss Molly', I did that and it fit."